syncfusion-content/asp.netmvc-docs/aspnetmvc/Diagram/Connector.md

 Orthogonal segments are used to create segments that are perpendicular to each other.

-Set the segment `Type` as "Othogonal" to create a default orthogonal segment.
+Set the segment `Type` as "Orthogonal" to create a default orthogonal segment.
 The following code example illustrates how to create a default orthogonal segment.

 {% highlight c# %}
 public ActionResult Index()